samjdedes/MRI_brain_scan_tumor_detection/README.md

 ![Initial Model Confusion Matrix](report/figures/confusion_matrix_fsm.png)

-While the initial model had good recall, there was plenty of room for improvement in accuracy, notice the number in the top right (False Positives) is greater than that in the top left (True Negatives).
+While the initial model had a promising recall score, there was plenty of room for improvement in accuracy, notice the number in the top right (False Positives) is greater than that in the top left (True Negatives).
 By adding additional epochs, the model showed improved in accuracy and recall, with a final accuracy and recall of 98% and 99%, respectively.

 ![Final Model Confusion Matrix](report/figures/confusion_matrix_final.png)

 ## LIME Visualization

 To better understand how the model is classifying the images, I used LIME.
 LIME is an acronym for Local Interpretable Model-agnostic Explanations.
 The way LIME works is it breaks the image into several regions, called "superpixels", and the model classifies the image with the various superpixels turned on and off.
-Superpixels are then given weights based on their importance to the model's classification.
+Superpixels are then given "weights", a measure of importance for the model's classification.
 Below is a scan of a patient with a tumor, located in top region of the brain.
-Using LIME, we see with the superpixel the model had given the most weight is picking up on the region containing the tumor, evidence the model is picking up on relevant regions when identifying the presence of tumors.
+Using LIME, we see with the superpixel with the highest weight is picking up on the region containing the tumor, evidence the model is identifying relevant regions when identifying the presence of tumors.

 ![LIME Visual](https://github.com/samjdedes/MRI_brain_scan_tumor_detection/blob/master/report/figures/LIME_True_Positive.png)